deruelle/mobicents/examples/call-controller2/README.txt

 Running the Example:

-The code is tested to work with Mobicents 1.0.00.GA and later releases

 HOW TO DEPLOY:
 /path_to_mobicents_distro/tools/ant/ant deploy-all
 (depending on your command line environment settings, you may need to stop the server and run the "deploy" command a second time if it fails the first time)